FMSC-Measurements/CruiseDAL/Documentation/V3/Spec_TallyLedger.md

 ## Redundancies between Tree table and Tally Ledger.
 Tally Ledger has UnitCode, StratumCode, SampleGroupCode, SpeciesCode.
 These are duplicated in the tree table.
-They need to be in the Tally Ledger table because a tally can exist with out a tree, but should they be removed from the tree table, because a tree shouldn't exist without a tally ledger entry.
+The Tally Ledger table need these fields because a tally can exist with out a tree.

+However it is possible to say that a tree can not exist without a ledger entry.
+With that it is possible to remove the redundancy by saying that these fields are not needed in the tree table.
+However if we allow multiple ledger entries per tree we need a way to enforce are consistent per tree.
+To do this we need a table with a unique record per tree with all the identifying fields.

 ## allow single entry per-tree or allow multiple
 ### allow multiple
 Pros:
  - we get history of edits to tree count on trees
  - allow us to not rely on time stamp to pick latest tree count edit
- - doesn't break idempotentcie on tally ledger
+ - doesn't break idempotency of tally ledger
 Cons:
  - can hide issue where there are two conflicting edits to a tree count
  - we have to have UnitCode, StratumCode, SampleGroupCode, SpeciesCode in tree table to enforce integrity of data